 Corona virus (COVID-19) outbreak - FAQ

-As the new coronavirus spreads globally and impacts our everyday (working and private) lives, IDA Foundation remains dedicated to fulfilling its mission of bridging the gap in access to medicines.
+As the COVID-19 pandemic still impacts our everyday (working and private) lives, IDA Foundation remains dedicated to fulfilling its mission of bridging the gap in access to medicines.
 Our teams in Amsterdam, Mumbai and around the world, are working together to ensure we can continue to support our customers in this time of uncertainty.

-With an increasing number of countries applying a lock down or export restrictions as a consequence of the virus, as well as businesses in affected countries forced to (temporarily) close their operations, we are working closely with our customers to plan ahead.
+With a vast number of countries still applying a lock down or maintaining export restrictions as a consequence of the virus, as well as businesses in affected countries forced to (temporarily) close their operations, we are working closely with our customers to plan ahead.

 For Global Fund Principal Recipients, please also see this COVID-19 Procurement and Supply Update for Principal Recipients.